100 Sights in Cologne, Germany (with Map and Images)

 Show sight on map

-The Reichenspergerplatz courthouse is a historic building in Cologne-Neustadt-Nord, Germany.
-The building, which today houses the Higher Regional Court of Cologne, the Cologne Public Prosecutor's Office and parts of the Cologne District Court, is a listed building.
-Since the end of 2017, the building has also been the seat of the victim protection commissioner of the state of North Rhine-Westphalia.
+The Reichenspergerplatz court building is a historic building in Cologne-Neustadt-Nord.
+The building, which today houses the Cologne Higher Regional Court, the Cologne Public Prosecutor's Office and parts of the Cologne District Court, is a listed building.
+Since the end of 2017, the building has also been the headquarters of the victim protection commissioner of the state of North Rhine-Westphalia.

 Wikipedia: Justizgebäude Reichenspergerplatz (DE), Website